wrmsr (write model-specific register)

 ### Description

-Write on the model-specific register using '**wrmsr**' instruction.
+Writes to the model-specific register using the '**wrmsr**' instruction.

 ### Parameters